2023 Extremaduran regional election: Campaign

-Election debates
+Debates

 The only campaign debate was held on May 17 and had the participation of candidates from ten parties, an unusually high number.
 The PSOE candidate, and current president, Guillermo Fernández Vara, would have refused to participate in a debate that had not include all parties.
 The People's Party accused him of wanting to "hide" in such a large crowd.
 The chosen date was also criticized for coinciding with the semifinal of the UEFA Champions League, in which Real Madrid participated, which could reduce the audience for the debate.